horsecz/MTA-SA-StarGate-gamemode/TBD.md

-# TO BE DONE GLOBALLY
+# TO BE DONE

-Complete to release 0.3:
+## Complete to next release 0.3a

 - DHD GUI

-Focus features at stargate_gate:
-- Support of galaxies and other gate types

-Focus features at stargate_dhd:
-- DHD GUI, DHD base GUI

-Focus features at stargate_lifesupport:
-- Better lifesupport actions/applying stats on element
+## Complete to release 0.4

+- HOTU maps
+    - Spawned stargates/dhds
+    - Loading from IPL
-- Optional: integration with _energy script (lifesupport devices)
+    - Handling and integration with planet system

-Focus features at stargate_planets:
-- More presets (needs more planets => more maps)

-Focus features at stargate_map:
-- Complete SA gate base
+    - Note: *no map functionality* in *this release* (except: Stargates, DHDs)
+- San Andreas map
-    - Where spawn
+    - Make spawn
-- Earth planet
-    - SGC
-    - Outside
+    - Complete stargate base
-- Other planets ...
+    - Partial map functionality (spawn, SG base)

+## To be done in scripts

+Every script has its own **TBD.md** file containing what needs to be done there.

-Make skeleton scripts real scripts:
+## Complete skeleton scripts

 - stargate_rings

-Possible new scripts:
+## Possible new scripts

 - stargate_explosion
     - Handling explosions (strength)
     - Stronger explosions with effects, etc.